hpcaitech/ColossalAI/docs/source/en/features/gradient_clipping_with_booster.md

 Do not worry about it, since Colossal-AI have handled it for you.

 ## Usage
-To use gradient clipping, you can just add the following code to your configuration file, and call `clip_grad_by_norm` or `clip_grad_by_value` method of optimizer which after boost if it support clip gradients.
+To use gradient clipping, you can just add the following code to your configuration file, and after boosted, you can call `clip_grad_by_norm` or `clip_grad_by_value` method of optimizer, if it support clip gradients.

 ## Hands-On Practice

-We now demonstrate gradient clipping.
+We now demonstrate how to use gradient clipping.
 In this example, we set the gradient clipping vector norm to be 1.0.

 ### step 1.
 Import libraries in train.py
-Create a `train_with_engine.py` and import the necessary dependencies.
+Create a `train.py` and import the necessary dependencies.

 ```python
 import os